 Most states, including Florida, have adopted Dram Shop Laws.
 In general, these laws allow certain parties to be held responsible if a drunk driving accident occurs, including:

 These parties can be accountable if they over-served the drunk driver.
-However, Florida’s Dram Shop Laws are different in that these parties can only be accountable if the alcohol was sold, served, or provided to someone not legally old enough to consume alcohol or to someone with a known addiction to alcoholic beverages.
+However, Florida’s Dram Shop Laws are different in that these parties can only be accountable if the alcohol was sold, served, or provided to someone not legally old enough to consume alcohol or to someone with a known addiction to alcoholic beverages, who then goes on to harm someone in a Florida car accident.

 Alcohol’s Impact on Driving Abilities